riscv-software-src/riscof/docs/source/yaml-specs.rst

   * *$elf*-The complete path to the elf file generated after compilation.
   * *$isa*-The path to the ISA spec yaml for DUT.
   * *$platform*-The path to the Platform spec yaml for DUT.

+- *$testDir*-The absolute path to the test directory containing the generated files for the current test.
+- *$elf*-The absolute path to the elf file generated after compilation.
+- *$isa*-The absolute path to the ISA spec yaml for DUT.
+- *$platform*-The absolute path to the Platform spec yaml for DUT.

 This section describes each node of the ENVIRONMENT-YAML.
 An example of the ENV yaml for spike is available: `HERE <https://gitlab.com/incoresemi/riscof/blob/1-general-improvements-and-standardisation-of-schema-yaml/Examples/template_env.yaml>`_